yukomath/laboro_tomato_project/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" />
 </a>

-The Best Model

-The first notebook prepares the dataset and trains the Mask R-CNN model:
+The notebook prepares the dataset and trains the Mask R-CNN model:

 Dataset: Uses images and COCO-style JSON annotations from LaboroTomato, stored on Google Drive.
 Classes: 6 ripeness classes for regular (b) and cherry (l) tomatoes: b_fully_ripened